 Item 2 – Administrative Support Services

-Section 704(c)(2) of the Act; 34 CFR 364.22(a)(2)
+Section 704(c)(2) of the Act

-Describe the administrative support services used by the DSU to administer the Part C program.
+Describe the administrative support services used by the DSE to administer the Subchapter C program.

 Item 3 – Monitoring and Onsite Compliance Reviews

-Section 723(g), (h), and (i); 34 CFR 366.38, 366.40 – 46
+Section 723(g), (h), and (i)

-Provide a summary of the monitoring activities involving Part C centers conducted by the state during the current reporting year, including the onsite reviews of at least 15% of centers receiving Part C funds under section 723.
+Provide a summary of the monitoring activities involving Subchapter C centers conducted by the state during the current reporting year, including the onsite reviews of at least 15% of centers receiving Subchapter C funds under section 723.
 The summary should include, at least, the following:

 centers’ level of compliance with the standards and assurances in Section 725 of the Act;